tadas-subonis/dev-tasubo-com-blog/_posts/2020-05-19-external-gpu-m2-vs-thunderbolt-for-deep-learning.md

 Connecting eGPU via M2 is far from ideal experience.
 First of all, the default installation of drivers won't work and you will be greeted by error 43 after installing the drivers.
 You will find instructions [here](https://egpu.io/forums/expresscard-mpcie-m-2-adapters/script-nvidia-error43-fixer/) how to deal with that.

-Apparently, this happens because NVidia checks if M2 connector [is marked as hotplugable](https://egpu.io/error-43-fix-non-hotplug-mpciengffm-2-egpu-interfaces-nvidia-gtx10xx-cards/) or not.
+Apparently, this happens because NVidia checks if an M2 connector [is marked as hotplugable](https://egpu.io/error-43-fix-non-hotplug-mpciengffm-2-egpu-interfaces-nvidia-gtx10xx-cards/) or not.

 Basically, if HWInfo shows something like